Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

-For bidders $S_+$, we have $SW^\text{new}_+ < SW^\text{old}_+$.
-Their spend cannot have increased as they spent their budget completely in $\fppet$.
-Meanwhile, their bang-for-buck strictly decreased due to increasing pacing multipliers.
+For bidders $S_+$, we have $SW^\text{new}_+ < SW^\text{old}_+$: Their spend cannot have increased as they spent their budget completely in $\fppet$.
+Meanwhile, their bang-per-buck strictly decreased due to increasing pacing multipliers.

-For bidders $S_-$, we have $SW^\text{new}_- = SW^\text{old}_-$.
-Since they were and are paced, they must spend their entire budget.
-Since their pacing multiplier hasn't changed, their bang-for-buck stayed the same.
-Thus their contribution to SW stayed the same.
+For bidders $S_-$, we have $SW^\text{new}_- = SW^\text{old}_-$: Since they were and are paced, they must spend their entire budget.
+Since their pacing multiplier has not changed, their bang-per-buck stayed the same.
+Thus their contribution to $SW$ stayed the same.

-Finally, for bidders $S_1$, we have $SW^\text{new}_1 \le SW^\text{old}_1$.
-From the proof of prop.
-S4, the total spend of bidders $S_- + S_1$ cannot have increased.
-Since the spend of bidders in $S_-$ must have stayed the same, the spend of bidders in $S_1$ cannot have increased.
-Since their bang-for-buck is $1$, their SW cannot have increased.
+Finally, for bidders $S_1$, we have $SW^\text{new}_1 \le SW^\text{old}_1$: First note that the total spend of bidders in $S_- \cup S_1$ cannot have increased; their pacing multipliers stayed the same, so this would require them to win strictly more of some good they were previously sharing with a bidder not in $S_- \cup S_1$, but they are no longer winning \emph{any} such goods.
+Since we have seen that the spend of bidders in $S_-$ stayed the same, the spend of bidders in $S_1$ cannot have increased.
+Since their bang-per-buck is $1$, their $SW$ cannot have increased.